juhokim/juhokim.github.io/_pages/publications.md

 Ensemble Learning for Robust Prediction of microRNA-mRNA Interactions \
 Seunghak Yu, **Juho Kim**, Hyeyoung Min, and Sungroh Yoon \
-Proceedings of the International Conference on Big Data and Smart Computing, 2014
+International Conference on Big Data and Smart Computing, 2014

 Ensemble Algorithms for DNA Motif Finding \
 **Juho Kim**, Seunghak Yu, and Sungroh Yoon \
-Proceedings of the International Conference on Electronics, Information and Communication, 2014
+International Conference on Electronics, Information and Communication, 2014